Plutonomicon/cardano-transaction-lib/README.md

 [Cachix badge]: https://img.shields.io/badge/cachix-public_plutonomicon-blue.svg
 [Cachix link]: https://public-plutonomicon.cachix.org

-**cardano-transaction-lib** is a Purescript library for building smart contract transactions on Cardano
+**cardano-transaction-lib** (CTL) is a Purescript library for building smart contract transactions on Cardano.
+It aims to port the functionality and interface of Plutus off-chain code to the browser environment.

 ## Goals: